 off the liquid and look to see if there are any grains of powder stuck to the spoon.
 If not,

 you’re good to go!

-4. Add the coffee, sugar and a little pinch of salt to the agar agar solution.
+4. Add the coffee, sugar and a little pinch of salt to the vegan gelatin solution.
 Bring to a

 simmer to make sure all the sugar has dissolved, then at this point you can taste to see if